 Fly With Australia’s Budget Airlines

 Traveling by plane around Australia is often more expensive than it should be – unless you’re savvy enough to snag a sale fare with one of the budget airlines.
-Even though they charge extra for checked bags, you still end up saving both time and money if you take advantage of these sales vs. if you wanted to travel the same route by bus, car, or train.
+Even though they charge extra for checked bags, you still end up saving both money and time if you take advantage of these sales vs. if you wanted to travel the same route by bus, car, or train.

 Jetstar has a Friday Frenzy sale every week, as well as other sales periodically during the year, advertising crazy-cheap flights on both domestic routes and international routes (to New Zealand and parts of Southeast Asia).
 Your best bet is to sign up for their mailing list so that you hear about these sales in advance.
 They had a Leap Year sale earlier this year where I was able to book a flight from Melbourne to Honolulu for AU$220 (US$162) one way excluding baggage.